 Having bowls ready for food and water will ensure your corgi feels welcome in their new home.
 In fact if you plan on having your corgi outside for periods of time you will want two separate sets so you can keep one inside and another out.
 Getting stainless steel bowls may cost more upfront but will last a lot longer as they can’t be chewed and are easily cleaned.

 One of the big wow factors of corgis are their beautiful coats.
 Your dog will thank you when you’re brushing them, bathing them, and clipping their nails properly.
 You should keep any cloth you use to keep your dog clean separate from the rest of your laundry so they have a dedicated set.

-Corgi Brush: The Brush You Need to Keep Your Dog Healthy
+Corgi Brush in 2020: The Brush You Need to Keep Your Dog Healthy

-Shampoo for Corgi: What You Need to Know to Choose the Right One
+Shampoo for Corgi in 2020: What You Need to Know to Choose the Right One

 When it comes to choosing the best overall shampoo, the best thing you can do is get a natural, soap-free product.
 These are great if you’re going to bathe your dog regularly (as you should).
 Getting something with conditioner in it is a good option too because it helps your dogs coat and skin but also saves you a step in applying the conditioner.